Get in touch for a free, no-obligation chat about how we might be able to help you.

 How can a Mortgage Broker help?

-As Mortgage Brokers, Independent Mortgage Solutions compare hundreds of mortgage deals on your behalf across high street lenders and providers who specialise in mortgages for self-employed borrowers.
+As Mortgage Brokers, IMS Financial compare hundreds of mortgage deals on your behalf across high street lenders and providers who specialise in mortgages for self-employed borrowers.

 We’ve worked with lots of Self-Employed people to achieve their property goals.
 We’ll explore the options and give you specific mortgage advice for your unique situation.
 Then, when you’re ready to do the mortgage application, we’ll make sure you have all the documents and information you need.